fishforwish/fgc/README.md

 Project proposal:  The Associations of Women's belief in Female Genital Cutting and the Likelihood of  Their Daughters' Circumcision Likelihood
+(The manuscript format for now refers to https://github.com/covid19awareness/YouTube.
+CS is confused why there are so many versions of ms in the Youtube projects!)

 Basically, this paper is about 'norm and behaviors'.
 We studied 'KMNS': Kenya 2008/9, Mali 2006 (C: the report was in French), Nigeria 2008 and Sierra Leone 2008.
 (To add Guinea 2005?)